fleet-ai/code-pilot/README.md

 python scripts.py
 ```

-Check your Pinecone to make sure everything was properly upserted.
+Check your Pinecone index to make sure everything was properly upserted.

+If your library is not supported by Fleet Context out of the box, you can embed your documentation yourself using [our guide](https://fleet.so/blog) and continue through this tutorial once you've completed that.

 <br>

 ### 5. Test!

 Install the app to your workspace.
 You should see that it starts an asynchronous job to embed all past issues.
+Wait for this to finish before you continue.

 Open an issue and ask a question.
-It should give you a nice response with the right context.
+It should give you a response with the right context.
 Additionally, with each issue coming in, it'll automatically embed it to use in the future.

-Congratulations!
-You've set up your own issues responder bot.
+Congratulations, you've set up your own issues responder bot!